 3. CONFIRMATION & INTERVIEW: We will send you confirmation that your application has been received and invite you to one of our Interview Days.
 At your interview we will discuss your application and subject choices.

-4. OFFER & INDUCTION: We will send you a provisional offer of a place at Barclay Sixth Form (subject to your GCSE results) and invite you to attend our Induction to Sixth Form Taster Week at the end of the summer term.
+4. INDUCTION: We will write to you to invite you to attend our Induction to Sixth Form day in the summer term.
 Here you will get a taste of Sixth Form life and an introduction to the subjects you have chosen.
-You must attend Taster Week if you wish to enrol in the Barclay Sixth Form.
-Failure to attend will put your place at risk.
+You must attend this day if you wish to enroll in the Barclay Sixth Form.
+Please note that your application to Barclay Sixth Form is subject to your GCSE results

 6. STUDY: Term begins and your studies start.

 We welcome applications to Barclay Sixth Form from students who meet our entry levels.
 Some subjects have their own specific entry requirements so please check.
 Further information on the subjects we offer in sixth form can be found in our Sixth Form Prospectus.
-Offers made are provisional on students’ attaining entry requirements and are subject to availability of places.
+Your application is subject to you attaining entry requirements and to the availability of places.

 Mr Norwood is Director of Key Stage 5 and is responsible for developing independent learning and co-ordinating the work of student reporting and achievement.